-2.4.1.7 The input-output analysis model in greater detail
+3.2.7 The input-output analysis model in greater detail

 The relation of dependence of different economic sectors and the product flux (a.k.a., material, resource, etc., flow) between them is expressed by a matrix.
 The input-output model is highly useful, because of its matrix-based operational flexibility and its absence of complexity to calculate, that make it easy to re-calculate the effects of changes therein.
 Together, this combination of data categories (i.e., the logic behind it) can be written in matrix equation (X = AX + Y).
-In an economic system the following listable (placed into rows) equation is satisfied (i.e., the matrix equation for this information is satisfied):
+In an economic system the following listable (placed into rows) equation is satisfied):